 Alexander Platz and Berlin TV tower

-Located on both sides of the S-Bahn line, Alexander Platz and the Berlin TV Tower are usually visited together.
+Located on both sides of the S-Bahn line, Alexander Platz and the Berlin TV Tower is usually visited together.
 In Alexander Platz I saw the world clock and I entered some shops.
-In Alexander Platz you can find the first C&A store in Germany.
+In Alexander Platz you can find the first C& store in Germany.
 It is said that the view from the tower is amazing, but the top was covered in mist, so we decided not to climb.
 I don’t think we would have seen something.
 From Alexander Platz we reached by foot our next stop: Nikolai viertel.

 Nikolai viertel Berlin

-The oldest part of Berlin is Nikolai viertel neighborhood.
+The oldest part of Berlin is Nikolai viertel neighbourhood.
 An authentic piece of Berlin, Nicolai viertel, is a reconstruction of the old city after Berlin was bombed in the Second World War.
-This was my favorite place in Berlin: cobble stone paved streets, the oldest church in Berlin Nikolaikirche, the one that gives the name of the neighborhood and a welcoming, warm atmosphere.
+This was my favourite place in Berlin: cobble stone-paved streets, the oldest church in Berlin Nikolaikirche, the one that gives the name of the neighbourhood and a welcoming, warm atmosphere.
 The charm of the place is given by details: a dragon-headed fountain, a building with many years of history and the city’s famous symbol: the bear.
 From Nikolai viertel we went to see the Berlin Cathedral, but on the way, we stopped at berlin Aqua Dom.

 Berlin Aqua Dom

 Yes, we were lucky enough to see it before it collapsed.
 It was a an amazing aquarium!
 Situated in the lobby of the Radisson Blu Hotel near the Berliner Dom, the Aqua Dom is a huge aquarium with an interior lift.
 Visitors admire the fish as if they were in the middle of the ocean.
 I was very curious how it looked like, so we went inside the hotel.
 If you visit Berlin with kids, this is an interesting experience for them.